All Deadlines at a Glance

 Digital Omnibus Watch

-The European Commission's Digital Omnibus proposal (November 2025) could conditionally push back certain high-risk AI system deadlines from August 2026 to as late as December 2027 — but only if harmonised technical standards aren't available in time.
-As of March 2026, this proposal is under legislative review by the European Parliament and Council.
+The European Commission's Digital Omnibus proposal (November 2025) could conditionally push back certain high-risk AI system deadlines from August 2026 to proposal-stage dates such as 2 December 2027 and 2 August 2028 — but only if the law is amended.
+As of 20 April 2026, the Council adopted its position on 13 March 2026, Parliament adopted its position on 26 March 2026, and trilogue negotiations have launched.
 It is not enacted law.

-Our recommendation: Plan for 2 August 2026 as your compliance deadline.
-If Omnibus relief materialises, treat it as bonus time for refinement — not a reason to delay starting.
-Evidence assembly, risk management system setup, and training programmes take months, not weeks.
+Our recommendation: Plan for 2 August 2026 as the binding high-risk compliance deadline.
+If an Omnibus backstop is later adopted, treat it as contingency time for refinement — not as your baseline.
+Evidence assembly, risk management system setup, and training programmes still take months, not weeks.

 What Applies When — By Obligation Type